-The backup instrument channel is identical to the primary channel and is a permanent, fixed channel.
+The backup instrument channel will be identical to the primary channel and is a permanent, fixed channel.
 Components are located in the approximate locations shown on Attachment 1.
-The backup instrument channel will provide level indication through the use of Guided Wave Radar (GWR) technology using the principle of Time Domain Reflectometry (TDR).
+The backup instrument channel will provide level indication through the use of Guided Wave Radar (GWR) technology.
 The instrument provides a single continuous span from above Level 1 to within 1 foot of the top of the spent fuel racks.